SamirYsd/ADOPT-A-PET/README.md

-# ADOPT-A-PET
+# ADOPT-A-PET (Pet adoption center website)
-Academic Project where we had to develop a website for a fictional pet adoption centre.
+Individual academic aroject where we had to develop a website for a fictional pet adoption centre at Concordia University.
+Learned and used HTML, CSS, JavaScript and PHP.